SteffenRiechmann/robotframework-RFCP-syllabus/website/docs/chapter-02/05_keyword_interface.md

 This variable argument is marked with a single asterisk `*` before the argument name in the keyword documentation.

 When calling this keyword, the first positional argument is assigned to `command`, while all subsequent positional arguments are collected into the `arguments`.
 Because of this behavior, no additional positional arguments can be used after these "Variable Number of Positional Arguments".
-As a result, any arguments following these "Variable Number of Positional Arguments" must be named arguments, regardless of whether they are mandatory or optional with default.
+As a result, any arguments following these "Variable Number of Positional Arguments" must be named arguments, regardless of whether they are mandatory or optional with a default value.

 Also see [2.5.1.3 Example Keyword `Get Regexp Matches`](chapter-02/05_keyword_interface.md#2513-example-keyword-get-regexp-matches).